qdrant/qdrant-helm/README.md

 ## Upgrading

 This helm chart installs the latest version of Qdrant by default.
-When a new version of Qdrant is available, simply upgrade the helm chart like this:
+When a new version of Qdrant is available, upgrade the helm chart with the following commands:

 ```bash
 helm repo update
 helm upgrade your-qdrant-installation-name qdrant/qdrant
 ```

-This command will perform a rolling upgrade of your Qdrant cluster, updating one node at a time.
+This command performs a rolling upgrade of your Qdrant cluster, updating one node at a time.

 If you have overridden the Qdrant image tag in `values.yaml`, you will also need to update that tag before running `helm upgrade`.